 - Evaluations of current exposure and utilisation of risk limits

-- Decisions on unlisted investments that exceed USD 500 million in real estate, renewable energy infrastructure and companies whose boards of directors have stated an intention to apply for listing on a regulated and recognised trading venue
+- Unlisted investments in real estate, renewable energy infrastructure and companies whose boards of directors have stated an intention to apply for listing on a regulated and recognised trading venue

 Each year, the Committee shall evaluate its own performance.

-Discussion documents are normally made available to Committee members no later than five days prior to an Executive Board meeting.
-In matters concerning advice to the Ministry of Finance, discussion documents shall normally be made available 14 days prior to an Executive Board meeting.
+To the extent possible, the discussion documents shall be made available to Committee members five days prior to Committee meetings.
+In matters concerning advice to the Ministry of Finance, discussion documents shall normally be made available 14 days prior to Executive Board meetings.

-The Risk and Investment Committee submits written recommendations to the Executive Board in individual matters with an account of what has been discussed in particular and otherwise reports from its meetings at the Executive Board meeting immediately following.
-A possible recommendation may be that a matter be sent back to the administration for further discussion.
+The Risk and Investment Committee submits written recommendations to the Executive Board in individual matters with an account of what has been discussed in particular and otherwise reports from its meetings at subsequent Executive Board meetings.
+A possible recommendation may also be that a matter be sent back to the administration for further discussion.

 In matters concerning advice to the Ministry of Finance, the Committee shall submit a written recommendation to the Executive Board, which shall contain inter alia the Committee’s recommendation for a decision.
-The recommendation shall be submitted by not later than five days prior to the Executive Board meeting.
+The recommendation shall normally be submitted no later than five days prior to the Executive Board meeting.

 The minutes of meetings of the Risk and Investment Committee shall be submitted at Executive Board meetings for information.